LisaAnne/DCC/README.md

 # Deep Compositional Captioning

+I am currently doing some spring cleaning, which includes updating this code to make it easier to use based on questions from those who have tried to use it.
+Please look at the "DCC_update" branch, and email if you have any problems.

 Hendricks, Lisa Anne, et al. "Deep Compositional Captioning: Describing Novel Object Categories without Paired Training Data."
 CVPR (2016).

 [Find the paper here.](https://arxiv.org/abs/1511.05284)